Stronger financial role for developing nations urged through rebalancing of voting power.

 “You can’t talk about the global economy without having the major dynamic emerging economies at the table,” John Lipsky, the deputy managing director of the International Monetary Fund (IMF), said.

-In the draft communique, G20 leaders said that they had agreed that emerging economies should have greater voting rights in the IMF.
+In the communique, G20 leaders said that they had agreed that emerging economies should have greater voting rights in the IMF.

 But Max Lawson, a senior policy adviser at Oxfam, said that the changes that had been suggested were not enough to overcome deep-seated imbalances in the IMF.